NetickNetworking/NetickEOSTransport/README.md

    - **ID**: Address from DevAuthTool (e.g., `localhost:8888`)
    - **Token**: Username from DevAuthTool

-This configuration enables proper local multiplayer testing with distinct EOS identities on a single machine.
+This configuration provides two distinct EOS identities on a single machine, enabling you to properly test lobby creation (with one user) and lobby joining (with another user).

 ### Authentication for Production